 Most swelling and bruising should have subsided after the first two weeks, and the discomfort caused by the surgery and the healing process will have decreased for most patients after a month.
-You will likely be able to see many of the results you expected from the rhinoplasty.
+You will likely be able to see the rhinoplasty results you expected.
 While some swelling of the nose could remain, it may only be noticeable to you and your family.

 Your doctor will advise whether you can return to normal activities, or whether you should continue to avoid strenuous activities.